 Failed – Authority Bias: This bias assumes that people are more likely to trust information coming from an authority figure.
 There is no need to continue to invest in campaigns that show famous individuals such as sports stars, politicians or celebrities getting COVID-19 vaccines, as we found those messages do not increase the likelihood that people will act.

 Failed – Identifiable Victim Effect: When people hear a story about a specific individual’s experience, they are more compelled to act than they would be if they heard statistics about anonymous people.
 Yet this approach did not inspire participants to get vaccinated.
 It’s just as effective to use population-level statistics to explain who is hospitalized or suffering from COVID-19 than it is to refer to individual case studies about named patients who suffered severe complications from the disease.
+An Identifiable Victim Effect was present among those aged 50-plus and caused previously hesitant people to become likely to get a general adult vaccine in the U.S.

 Failed – Cognitive Fluency: This bias explains how those who hear messages that are simple, rhyming or repeated consider them to be more true, popular or safe.
 Taking their cue from common advertising techniques, these tactics did not make people more likely to get vaccinated.
 It would be more effective to promote clear messaging about safety and efficacy from a single, credible source.